Kitware/kwcoco/kwcoco/coco_schema_informal.rst

     RunLengthEncoding:
         The RLE can be in a special bytes encoding or in a binary array encoding.
-We reuse the original C functions are in [PyCocoToolsMask]_ in ``kwimage.structs.Mask`` to provide a convinient way to abstract this rather esoteric bytes encoding.
+We reuse the original C functions are in [PyCocoToolsMask]_ in ``kwimage.structs.Mask`` to provide a convenient way to abstract this rather esoteric bytes encoding.

         For pure python implementations see kwimage: